MI-AFP/tutorials/tutorials/01_fp-env.md

 Hello, world!
 ```

-Now, let's say we want to have logics in different source file (module).
+Now, let's say we want to have logic stuff in a different source file (module).
 Create a file `01_hw/HWLib.hs` with:

 ```haskell
 module HWLib where